April 30th, 2016

 “Harper hasn’t reported in since the dragon appeared in the sky.” she says, “We have to assume that BSC Mobile Command Site-01 has been shot down with Harper and the brunt of his operatives still aboard.
 I recommend that we abandon our push towards the Nezperidian Hivemind's gate and mobilize a final defense at Doctor Nasbeth’s location near the Science Building while he finishes the ARC.”

 “Hey did you guys know that Marc got a new roomate?”
 Rachel says showing Taylor and Audrey a picture of a young twenty something standing next to a ten foot tall figure in a dark black suit.

 “No way, I thought he was rooming with that Wesley guy?”
 Audrey says, “Whatever happened to him?”

 From over a radio the voice of a British gentleman chimed in, “I concur with the Major on this one.
-I've still a bit of work to do until the conduit is ready, and, well there seems to be an armada of Darleks approaching from Dunwich, and the hoards of the Stillborn King are doing quite an effecient job at tearing down the Sorriano Family’s defenses.
-Any word from John or Kayako yet?”
+I’ve still a bit of work to do until the conduit is ready, and, well there seems to be an armada of Leng Spiders approaching from Dunwich, and the hoards of the Stillborn King are doing quite an effecient job at tearing down the Sorriano Family’s defenses.
+Any word from John or Keiko yet?”

 “Well that settles it.
-We make our way to the Doctor, he's priority number one at this point.”
+We make our way to Doctor Nasbeth, he’s priority number one at this point.”
 Gaius orders.
-He turns back to the girls and says, “Please ladies, get yourselves somewhere safe, the world's literally coming apart at the seams out here.”
+He turns back to the girls and says, “Please ladies, get yourselves somewhere safe, the world’s literally coming apart at the seams out here.”